eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/custom_agents.md

 ---
-title: Custom Agent Templates
+title: Customize Agent Templates
-description: References - Building Custom Agent Templates
+description: References - How to build custom Agent templates
 ---
 Eidolon defines several useful [AgentTemplates](/docs/components/agent_templates/) out of the box, but for domain specific problems, you may need to create your own.